 SheShreds MTB focuses on beginner and intermediate level programs.
 New to mountain biking - great, we would love to have you!
 Got a bike a few years ago and would like to ride it with more confidence - sounds like a plan!
 Done a few mountain trips and looking to slay those berms with a bit more technique - we would love to help ya!

 Looking to perfect your technique down a double-black trail and improve your race times - whoa pony!
-SheShreds weekly rides isn't a good fit for you, and we suggest looking into the Hot Shots clinic or one of our Mountain Adventure clinics.
+SheShreds MTB weekly rides isn't a good fit for you, and we suggest looking into our Jumps & Corners clinic or one of our Mountain Adventure clinics.

 If you are a kick-ass advanced rider looking for advanced lessons (black rated jumps, drops etc), we can help you out with that with some tailored private instruction with our Level 2 coach!
 If you are an advanced rider looking for a challenging weekly ride, contact us and we can direct you to another awesome ride group (like the Hardcore ride group).

 Ninjas are riders who are new to ‘single-track’ mountain biking and are looking to build confidence and techniques focusing on balance, gearing, braking and foundational skills.
 Ninja’s may have ridden on gravel paths, sidewalks, asphalt paths and firm, wider dirt trails and are getting comfortable on a bike.

 These riders are more intimidated when it comes to riding over roots & small logs, unknown trails and descending.
 Ninja group rides spend more time building skills, but still makes time for a fun ride.